mvazquezc/scc-fun/demo2/README.md

     oc -n ${NAMESPACE} delete pod seccomp-ping-test
     ~~~

+4. We need to enable recording in our namespace:

+    ~~~sh
+    oc label ns ${NAMESPACE} spo.x-k8s.io/enable-recording=true
+    ~~~

-4. Let's create a recording for our application:
+5. Let's create a recording for our application:

     > **NOTE**: We need to use the matchLabels selector to read the syscalls used by pods using this label.